 Pull up weeds that begin to sprout between paving slaps.
 Or pour over boiling water left over from the kettle or cooking, which also serve as good weed control.
 Make sure the boiling water is poured directly over the plants you want to target.

 The indoor garden

-- If you've got seedlings and other young plants on windowsills waiting to go outside do remember to turn them around at least once a day.
-They will grow towards the brighter light coming through the glass and become weak and floppy if you don't rotate them.
+- If you've got seedlings and other young plants on windowsills waiting to go outside, you should turn them around at least once a day.
+Regular rotation will aid strong, equal growth and avoid weak stems.

-- Step up the frequency of watering and liquid feeding.
+- You can now step up the frequency of watering and liquid feeding.
 Never be afraid to knock the pot off to see just how dry the compost is before routinely watering.

 Gardening with wildlife and pets

 If you're suffering from pest infestations, natural predators can be used to combat pests.
 You can order them online and from retailers and have them sent to your door.
 These predators are very host-specific but have exacting temperature and moisture conditions for them to be most effective.
 For this reason, ensure instructions are read carefully before purchasing.